-Banco BiG's retail business is a combination of a specialized trading and investment platform and an integrated full service banking offering for the private individual.
-Products and services include checking accounts, debit and credit cards, payment services and specific credit arrangements.
-The platform provides a range of savings and investment products from general banking and credit arrangements for the client requiring assistance, to more sophisticated online trading and investment platforms for self-directed clients.
-These include trading in equities, warrants, futures, foreign exchange, CFDs (contracts for difference), and third party mutual funds.
+During the year, the physical network of branch offices rose to 15 (including Guimarães, scheduled to open in Q1) and the number of automatic teller machines rose to 34 vides a range of savings and investment products from general banking and credit arrangements for the client requiring assistance, to more sophisticated online trading and investment platforms for self-directed clients.
+These include trading in equities, warrants, futures, foreign exchange, CFDs (Contracts For Difference), and third party mutual funds.
 We reach clients via a number of integrated channels, including via internet, telephone and physical branches, manned by trained financial advisors.
-The range of products and distribution methods are designed to reach a large number of target clients with different investment profiles, appetite for risk and transaction needs profiles in an efficient manner.
+The range of products and distribution methods are designed to reach a large number of target clients with different investment profiles, appetite for risk and transaction needs profiles in an efficient manner